In 1999, Edward D. Hoch received the Society's first Golden Derringer for Lifetime Achievement, followed by Henry Slesar (2000) and John Lutz (2001).

 In addition, there shall be two more committee members selected:

-d) A Permanent Member, who shall serve for life or for as long as s/he chooses to serve.
-The permanent member should be selected on the basis of his/her long-standing membership in the SMFS (if possible a founding or charter member should be chosen), and his/her broad knowledge of the mystery genre in general and the mystery short story in particular.
+e) A Permanent Member, who shall serve for life or for as long as the member chooses to serve.
+The permanent member should be selected on the basis of long-standing membership in the SMFS (if possible a founding or charter member should be chosen), and broad knowledge of the mystery genre in general and the mystery short story in particular.
 The permanent member's function, in addition to being a voting member, is, first, to provide some long-term continuity to the committee, and, second, to bring to the committee a sense of historical perspective and institutional memory.
-The permanent member shall be proposed by the SMFS President, based on suggestions from members and his/her own judgment, and ratified by the general membership.
+The permanent member shall be proposed by the SMFS President, based on suggestions from members and the President's judgment, and shall be ratified by the general membership.

-e) A member selected from the general membership, chosen at random from among those rank-and-file members volunteering for the position.
-This member shall serve for one year.
-His/her fuction, in addtion to being a voting member, is, first, to insure that the rank-and-file membership has some say in the selection, and, second, to bring the total membership of the committee to an odd number, thus insuring against tie votes.
+f) A member selected from the general membership, chosen at random from among those rank-and-file members volunteering for the position.
+This member shall serve for one year and shall ensure that the rank-and-file membership has some say in the selection.

 4) a) The criteria for selecting a recipient should be having produced an impressive body of short crime fiction, and having made a major impact on the genre.